bfeitknecht/vault/README.md

-open neovim doesn't work but creates the process
+open neovim doesn't work but creates the process, maybe the problem is that the iterm server starts its shell after the nvim exec? but then the process would die...